with Christine and John Valters Paintner

 Departure anytime this morning

-*Pictured left: Schottenstift Abbey, where we will be staying.
+*Pictured left: Schottenstift Abbey, where we will be staying in their guesthouse.

 Praying the Hours